blair-aitken/Forum8_Multitasking_Scenario/README.md

 *	**Mean Headway**: Mean distance, measured in meters, maintained between the participant’s vehicle and the lead vehicle during the car-following task.
 *	**Headway variability**: The standard deviation of headway, measured in meters, with an increase in headway indicating a decreased ability to maintain a consistent distance between the lead vehicle.

-Each of the simulations contain variations in lead vehicle speed (car-following task) & stimuli order (dual task).
-The appearance (i.e., make, model & colour) of other vehicles was also randomised for each drive to further increase the novelty.The drives are otherwise identical so that each version will produce comparable results.
-For example, the length of each drive, the environments encountered & key drive features are the same for each simulation.

-The daytime driving environment is realistically portrayed with road signs & other vehicles (cars, buses, trucks & motorcycles) which travelled in the opposing lane at a constant speed.
-The landscape contains trees, mountains & clouds in a foggy sky.
-In each task, participants drove along a straight, dual-carriage highway in the left (in accordance with Australian driving regulations).

-All 7 versions of the driving simulation are located in the `Forum8_Drives` folder.
+Each version includes variations in lead vehicle speed for the car-following task and stimuli order for the dual task.
+Additionally, the appearance of other vehicles, including make, model, and color, is randomized across each version to enhance novelty.
+Despite these variations, the drives remain otherwise identical to ensure comparable results across versions.

+Users can easily modify weather conditions, such as rain or fog, and select between daytime and nighttime driving scenarios.
+By default, the tasks adhere to Australian driving regulations, with participants driving in the left lane.
+Customized versions tailored for the United States and European Union, inclusive of local road signage, are available upon request.

 ## How to run data analysis
 1. UC-win/Road output files should be named using the following format: